Here we look at how exposing your “Internal Model” to reality is in itself a good risk management technique.

 - Each Action exposes new Hidden Risks, changing your Internal Model.

 Could it be that everything you do on a software project is risk management?
-This is an idea explored in the next section.
+This is an idea explored next in Just Risk.